nadeemmehdi/the-key-assignment/NOTES.md

 - Authentication is intentionally stubbed through headers rather than session or signed token verification.
 - Pagination is included in the API contract but kept minimal in the UI.
 - Next.js is configured to run with Webpack in dev/build because Turbopack workspace-root resolution was unstable in this local setup.
+- Backend tests still depend on prepared database state, so deployment confidence currently comes more from integration verification than from fully isolated automated tests.

 ## If I had another day